hashicorp/terraform-plugin-sdk/ROADMAP.md

 the SDK, we're investigating what a redesigned approach to testing Terraform providers may look like and if we can aid developers in making and testing clearer assertions about their providers.

-### More observable provider development

-We're currently researching and investigating ways in which we can surface more information to provider developers about what is happening in their providers, and how we can make the information we surface more accessible and easier to digest.